 There have been several stories in your Clarksdale Press Register over the past few weeks reporting on crime.

 Home burglaries, assaults, car burglaries and reports of shots fired have grabbed the headlines.
-And on the bright side, Clarksdale finished 2019 with one of its lowest homicide rates in decades, but we’ve had six so far this year, all have been African American.
+And while Clarksdale finished 2019 with one of its lowest homicide rates in decades, we have seen that number creeping back up.

 We hope our community realizes it is not just the job of the police chief and sheriff to stop crime.
 Law enforcement needs your eyes and ears to stop crime.

 Too often citizens rant and rave that calling police or the sheriff’s department about a crime doesn’t do any good.
 We agree there may not be an immediate arrest and the caller may not see someone charged with that particular crime, but not calling guarantees nothing will be done.